civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** If the Agency decides that an impact assessment of a designated project is required — and the Minister does not approve the substitution of a process under section `31` in respect of the designated project — the Agency must, within 180 days after the day on which it posts a copy of the description of the designated project under subsection `10`(2), provide the proponent of that project with

-    a notice of the commencement of the impact assessment of the project that sets out the information or studies that the Agency considers necessary for it to conduct the impact assessment; and
+    a notice of the commencement of the impact assessment of the project that sets out the information or studies that the Agency requires from the proponent and considers necessary for the conduct of the impact assessment; and

-    any documents that are prescribed by regulations made under paragraph 112(a), including tailored guidelines regarding the information or studies referred to in paragraph (a) and plans for cooperation with other jurisdictions, for engagement and partnership with the Indigenous peoples of Canada, for public participation and for the issuance of permits.
+    any documents that are prescribed by regulations made under paragraph 112(1)(a), including tailored guidelines regarding the information or studies referred to in paragraph (a) and plans for cooperation with other jurisdictions, for engagement and partnership with the Indigenous peoples of Canada, for public participation and for the issuance of permits.

-  **(1.1)** The Agency must take into account the factors set out in subsection 22(1) in determining what information or which studies it considers necessary for it to conduct the impact assessment.
+  **(1.1)** The Agency must take into account the factors set out in subsection 22(1) in determining what information or which studies it considers necessary for the conduct of the impact assessment.

+  **(1.2)** The scope of the factors referred to in paragraphs 22(1)(a) to (f), (h) to (l) and (s) and (t) that are to be taken into account under subsection (1.1) and set out in the tailored guidelines referred to in paragraph (1)(b), including the extent of their relevance to the impact assessment, is determined by the Agency.

   **(2)** The Agency must post a copy of the notice of the commencement of the impact assessment on the Internet site.

-  **(3)** The Minister may extend the time limit within which the Agency must provide the notice by any period up to a maximum of 90 days.
+  **(3)** The Agency may, on request of any jurisdiction referred to in paragraphs (c) to (g) of the definition jurisdiction in section 2, extend the time limit referred to in subsection (1) by any period up to a maximum of 90 days, to allow it to cooperate with that jurisdiction with respect to the Agency's obligations under subsection (1).

-  **(4)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (3) any number of times.

-  **(5)** The Agency must post on the Internet site a notice of any extension granted under subsection (3), including the Minister's reasons for granting that extension, and a notice of any extension granted under subsection (4).
+  **(4)** The Agency must post a notice of any extension granted under subsection (3), including the reasons for granting it, on the Internet site.

-  **(6)** The Minister may suspend the time limit within which the Agency must provide the notice of the commencement of the impact assessment until any activity that is prescribed by regulations made under paragraph `112`(c) is completed.
-If the Minister suspends the time limit, he or she must ensure that a notice that sets out his or her reasons for doing so is posted on the Internet site.
+  **(5)** The Agency may suspend the time limit within which it must provide the notice of the commencement of the impact assessment until any activity that is prescribed by regulations made under paragraph 112(1)(c) is completed.
+If the Agency suspends the time limit, it must post on the Internet site a notice that sets out its reasons for doing so.

-  **(7)** When the Minister is of the opinion that the prescribed activity is completed, he or she must ensure that a notice indicating that the activity is completed is posted on the Internet site.
+  **(6)** When the Agency is of the opinion that the prescribed activity is completed, it must post a notice to that effect on the Internet site.

 ### Section 19